Asset management training for Canadian municipalities

 Workshops and webinars

-The Ontario Society of Professional Engineers (OSPE) is developing and delivering interactive workshops that give participants an overview of what an asset management plan looks like, and the opportunity to experience asset management planning in action using a case study.
+The Ontario Society of Professional Engineers is delivering workshops on asset management planning in six locations across Ontario, for engineers from smaller municipalities.
+The workshops will explain what an asset management is and demonstrate asset management planning in action through a case study.

 Le Centre d'expertise et de recherche en infrastructures urbaines